Dog Bloat: Causes, Signs, and Symptoms

 - Excessive salivation/drooling

-- The dog’s stomach feels taut to the touch, like a drum
+- The dog’s stomach is hard or feels taut to the touch, like a drum

 - Repeated turning to look at flank/abdomen